under-review-papercode/11623/README.md

 # SEGA-VQA

-This repository contains the code for the paper SegMedVQA: Segmentation-Guided Pre-training for Medical Visual Under review.
+This repository contains the code for the paper SegMedVQA: Segmentation-Guided Pre-training for Medical Visual Question Answering.

+Paper under review.

 ## Usage